sbellity/aura-express/README.md

 ### Extension

-An extension are loaded in your application when it starts.
-They allow you to add features to your app.
-Those are available to the widgets through their `sandbox`.
+Extensions are loaded in your application when it starts.
+They allow you to add features to the application, and are available to the widgets through their `sandbox`.

 ### Core

 The `core` implements aliases for DOM manipulation, templating and other lower-level utilities that pipe back to a library of choice.
-Aliases allow you to switch libraries with minimum impact on your application.
+Aliases allow to switch libraries with minimum impact on your application.

 ### Sandbox

-A `sandbox` is just way to implement the facade pattern on top of features provided by `core`.
-It allow you to expose the parts of JavaScript library that are safe to use instead of exposing the entire API.
+A `sandbox` is just way to implement the [facade](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#facadepatternjavascript) pattern on top of features provided by `core`.
+It lets you to expose the parts of a JavaScript library that are safe to use instead of exposing the entire API.
 This is particularly useful when working in teams.

 When your app starts, it will create an instance of `sandbox` in each of your widgets.

 ### Widget

 A widget represents an unit of a page.
-Each widget is independant that mean that they know nothing about each other.
-To make them communicate, Publish/Subscribe can be used.
+Each widget is independant.
+This means that they know nothing about each other.
+To make them communicate, a [Publish/Subscribe (Mediator)](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#mediatorpatternjavascript) pattern is used.

 ## Getting started